SistemaStrategy/HiveSpringRest/README.md

 * Test the application by accessing **/tables** resource.

 ## Configuration
-The HiveServer2 URL can be configured by editing the src/main/resources/app.properties file.
+The HiveServer2 URL can be configured by editing the **src/main/resources/app.properties** file.
+By default the nosasl authentication mode is used, you're free to modify this according your HiveServer2 configuration.

 ## Logging
-By default the application is writing to {catalina_home}/logs/HiveSpringRest.log, but this output path can be modified by editing the src/main/resources/log4j.properties file.
+By default the application is writing to **{catalina_home}/logs/HiveSpringRest.log**, but this output path can be modified by editing the **src/main/resources/log4j.properties** file.